 According to the Centers for Disease Control and Prevention, an estimated four to five million people in the United States sustain concussions every year.

 If you suffer a concussion in a traffic accident, what could be the consequences?
 Can you be compensated if someone else is responsible for causing your concussion?
+What can a car accident law firm do to help?

 WHAT IS THE PRECISE DEFINITION OF A CONCUSSION?